-Localised filling of any minor depressions and gullies within the development will occur in accordance with AS 3798 under Level 1 supervision.
+Localised filling within the development will occur in accordance with AS 3798 under Level 1 supervision.

 A preliminary bulk earthworks plan has been included in Appendix B. Earthworks will be required to achieve suitable road grades throughout the proposed development site and for finished surface levels in the proposed development to tie into the surrounding land at the boundary of the proposed development site.